The backhoe arrived on Oronoco Street in Old Town at noon, rumbling into position atop a pile of dirt before tearing into the earth.

 As a result, archaeological inspection has become a staple of development in a town that counts George Washington and Robert E. Lee among its former residents and believes that preserving its history is key to tourism and a healthy economy.

-Alexandria started the nation's first urban archaeological program when, in the mid-1960s, members of a committee of 100 residents each pledged $10 a month to hire specialists to conduct archaeological surveys at sites being excavated for construction.
+Alexandria started the nation's first urban archaeological program when, in the mid-1960s, members of a committee of 100 residents each pledged $10 a month to hire specialists to examine sites being excavated for construction.

 That committee evolved into the current Alexandria Archaeology office, which has a fiscal 2006 budget of $487,000.
-While developers hire outside firms to do the archaeological work required on the sites, officials from Alexandria Archaeology oversee each of the estimated 15 digs conducted in the city each year.
-Officials say only a few of those excavations are comparable in size to the Colross project.
+Developers hire outside firms to do the archaeological work, and officials from Alexandria Archaeology oversee each of the estimated 15 digs conducted in the city each year.
+Officials say only a few of those are comparable in size to the Colross project.

 Kevin Palka, project manager for the development, described the archaeological process as "costly" but said his company built time into the construction plans to accommodate the historical excavation and so keep the project on schedule.